 According to a report by ZypMedia, “53% of consumers are more likely to buy from a local business instead of a national retailer during the Covid-19 crisis”.
 What’s more, 68% of consumers who are more likely to buy local also stated that they will continue to do so even after the pandemic is over.

 For these loyal local consumers, price points are not an issue, neither the variety of the products.
 The factors that have kept these consumers loyal to their small local shops are the novel ways in which these businesses have approached this crisis.
 Businesses that have supported shelter-in-place restrictions have offered unique delivery options, too such as curb-side delivery as well as free delivery.
-These businesses have enjoyed enthusiastic support by their communities.
+These businesses have enjoyed enthusiastic support by their communities and even partnered with dropshipping suppliers to expand product availability.

 Digitization of local businesses has also helped matters.